 Before driving into an automatic wash, make sure that side view mirrors, auxiliary lamps, etc., are secure, otherwise there is risk of the machine dislodging them.
-You should also lower the antenna by turning off the radio.
+You should also lower the antenna (sedans).

 We do NOT recommend washing your car in an automatic wash during the first six months (because the paint will not have hardened sufficiently).